 Transfer Department/Job Letter of Intent Examples

-There are several reasons why one may need to write a job transfer letter of intent.
-However, delivery of these letters is typical in the following situations:
+There are several reasons why one may need to write this letter.
+However, the delivery of these letters is typical in the following situations:

-• Where the employee is unhappy/unsatisfied with their current job position or department, and they would like to be given a new role, with additional responsibilities and challenges
+• Where the employee is unhappy/unsatisfied with their current job position or department and would like to be given a new role with additional responsibilities and challenges

 • The employee anticipates moving to a new residential area and would like to continue working with the organization in a different branch/location.